 The main reason for this is that if the virtualized application is removed from the user’s device, the virtual structure for that application is destroyed and not recoverable making any data inside the structure/bubble lost forever.

 iv.
-How does application virtualization sit alongside other technologies on the market?
+How does application virtualization compare to other technologies?

 Application virtualization is one of the key technologies available to IT when it comes to application delivery and deployment.
 As the name suggests, it falls within the general category of virtualization, but with some specific differences to the technology’s more-famous sister; desktop virtualization (VDI).